iceburgdragon/Color-Analysis/README.md

 Histogram that plots the frequency of each hue used
 A radial histogram that plots the frequency of each hue used 3D scatter plot that plots each cluster of pixels by its hue, saturation, and value

+color_analysis.ipynb runs the code with the plots using an image of Starry Night by artist Vincent Van Gogh.